desaimk/DataScienceCoursera/Course 3/README.md

     with your scripts.
 This repo explains how all of the scripts work and how they are connected.

-# Script & Output
+# Script Overview & Output

 Please see run_analysis.R for script and function of each piece of code.

+1. Data files from test and training groups are imported; these include:
+    a.
+Measurements (X)
+    b.
+Activity Codes (y)
+    c.
+Descriptions of Activity
+    d.
+Participant / subject Info
+2. Data from test and training groups are merged.
+3. Appropriate activities performed are identified based on activity code; Appropriate headers are assigned to measurements.
+4. Information of interest is extracted.
+5. Extracted information is summarized.
 Output is included as .txt file.